guldcoin/guld-chat/docs/3-transactions/3-Transfers.md

 ```

-3. Copy this text into your key manager, and sign the transaction using the key registered to the username in the first space of the command. to produce a text output like the following.
-preface the Transaction with `/sub` to submit the transaction to gai.
+3. Copy this text into your key manager, and sign the transaction using the key registered to the username in the first space of the command.
+Preface the transaction with `/sub` to submit the transaction to gai.

 The transaction submitted to gai must look like this: